Writing for the Web

 Identify your audience.

 The primary audiences of most pages on our public website are prospective students (ages 14-17), their parents, and their guidance counselors.
 Secondary audiences include adult learners, alumni, prospective graduate students, athletics fans, and community members.
 Identify your audiences before you start writing, and make sure your content speaks to each.

 Write in a conversational tone in an active voice.

 What you write is the beginning of a conversation between EMU and a prospective student, and the active voice is clearer and more engaging than the passive voice.

 Write at a high-school grade level, using common language.

 Unless your content is relatively deep within the site, you must write sparingly and resist those big academic words!
 It’s essential for findability and search engine optimization (SEO) to use the words and phrases your readers use.
-Use the EMU editorial style guide (PDF) to ensure consistency.
+Use the

 What not to do